Black Widow (Natasha Romanova): 1960s

 Tales of Suspense #52 (April 1964), the debut of Black Widow.
 Cover art by Jack Kirby and Paul Reinman.

 Black Widow first appeared in Tales of Suspense #52 (1964) as an opponent of Iron Man.
 She was designed by artist Don Heck for a story plotted by Stan Lee and written by Don Rico under the pseudonym N. Korok.
 The character was portrayed as a seductress who was spying on Tony Stark for the Soviet government, making her one of several Soviet villains who faced Iron Man in the 1960s.
 She was infatuated with Tony Stark's looks and wealth and easily distracted by jewelry.
 Comics historian Brian Cronin has suggested that her name was a reference to Natasha Fatale from The Adventures of Rocky and Bullwinkle and Friends.

 Black Widow first took the role of a supervillain in Tales of Suspense #64 (1965) after the Soviet government gave her a costume and equipment when they forced her to continue working for them.
 Her first costume took the form of a blue bodysuit made primarily of fishnet-style webbing, a cape, and a mask designed to resemble the one used by Hawkeye.
 With the costume came her first use of tactical equipment, including gloves that let her adhere to walls and the weaponized bracelets that later became her primary weapon.
 She was the villain in five Iron Man stories, all within a span of twelve issues.

 Black Widow next appeared as the villain in Avengers #29–30 (1966), where she manipulated Hawkeye, Power Man, and Swordsman into doing her bidding.
 At the end of the story, she reformed and allied with the Avengers, as her love for Hawkeye motivated her to switch sides after recovering from brainwashing by the Soviet government.
-This made her one of several Marvel Comics villains who become good by defecting from the Soviet Union to the United States, symbolizing a moral preference for American individualism over Soviet communism.
+This made her one of several Marvel Comics villains who become good by defecting from the Soviet Union to the United States, reflecting a moral preference for American individualism over Soviet communism.
 Her redemption coincided with Marvel's attempt at a more nuanced portrayal of Soviets and the Cold War.

 Black Widow's design underwent various changes as she appeared in the following issues of Avengers.
 The character's backstory was expanded in Avengers #43 (1967), when she discovered that the secret identity of the Red Guardian was her husband Alexei, who had been presumed dead.
 This story explained that it was because of his supposed death that she trained to be a spy.
 After her redemption, Black Widow became associated with the fictional intelligence agency S.H.I.E.L.D.